 In the north-west of Costa Rica, Liberia caters to all interests and passions, particularly those in ecotourism, water sports, adventure and relaxation.
 Against a backdrop of towering volcanoes and precious tropical rainforests, Liberia City thrills visitors with dazzling bars, restaurants, museums, theatres and shopping facilities.

-- Round trip airfare to Liberia (via Toronto)
+- Round trip airfare to Liberia (Direct, via San Jose or Toronto)

 - 7 nights all-inclusive hotel